 Where there are signs of lung disease your vet may recommend a therapy using use "small, gradually decreasing doses of prednisone (a cortisone-like drug).

-Best bet in all circumstances is to discuss your cat's Heartworms with your vet as many times no treatment is needed.
+Best bet in all circumstances is to discuss your cat's Heartworm with your vet as many times no treatment is needed.
 I hope this is of help to you.
 Simba